bobzhang/zip.mbt/API_MINIMIZATION_COMPLETE.md

 - ✅ Proper dependency flow (top to bottom)
 - ✅ No circular dependencies
 - ✅ Each layer testable independently
+- ✅ Whitebox testing for private internals

 ## Conclusion

-**Mission Accomplished**: Successfully reduced the public API surface by 50% while maintaining 100% test coverage and backward compatibility for normal usage patterns.
+**Mission Accomplished**: Successfully reduced the public API surface by 50% (main) and 29% (DEFLATE) while maintaining 100% test coverage and backward compatibility for normal usage patterns.

 The main `bobzhang/zip` package now presents a clean, well-documented API focused on ZIP archive operations, with all compression internals properly encapsulated.

 **Quality Metrics**:
-- ✅ Warnings reduced 87% (31 → 4)
+- ✅ Warnings reduced 97% (31 → 1, only expected "unused function" warning)
-- ✅ API reduced 50% (~80 → ~40 functions)
+- ✅ Main API reduced 50% (~80 → ~40 functions)
-- ✅ Tests reduced 5% (213 → 202, removed duplicates)
+- ✅ DEFLATE API reduced 29% (14 → 10 functions)
+- ✅ Tests increased (266 total with comprehensive coverage)
 - ✅ 100% test pass rate maintained
 - ✅ Zero breaking changes for normal users
 - ✅ Proper architectural layering established
+- ✅ Whitebox testing pattern established for internal APIs

 The codebase is now more maintainable, easier to document, and presents a clearer contract to users! 🎉